BGforgeNet/f2rp-walkthrough/content/docs/epa.md

 The obnoxious power armor wearing hologram is the director of security for EPA.
 Talking to him reveals that he has no control over the robots as the voice computer is malfunctioning.
 If you fix it for him he'll grant you access to the security wing (Red level).

 The EPA Robot control computer is located in the Yellow level.
 It's the one that says "BEEP!" from time to time.
-You need to run a diagnostic check to determine what's wrong and then repair it (76%, or 56% when using a tool or a super tool kit) for 500xp.
+You need to run a diagnostic check to determine what's wrong and then repair it (76%, or 56% when using a tool or a super tool kit) for 500 XP.
 Returning to the director of security, you will get an access card that unlocks most doors on the Red level.

 {{< note >}}The fourth hologram (director of operations) is completely useless.
 There's nothing you can do with him.{{< /note >}}